Maseshi/Sakurada-Shiro/documents/README.en.md

 ## Outstanding features

 - focus on simplicity It's easy on the eyes and looks colorful.
+- There is a configuration file to choose from.
+- Available for light mode and dark mode.
+- Available for non-character version.
 - Smooth animations at 60 FPS frame rate
 - Emphasize white, black, blue as the main color of this skin.
 - Nice clicking sounds will help you play better.